isbobby/mdnotes/programming language/Lexical Analysis.md

 The first transformation from source code to tokens, is called "lexical analysis", or "lexing" for short.
 It is done by a lexer.

-**Source Code** - human readable programming language **Tokens** - small, easily categorizable data structure that are fed to the parser
+**Source Code** - human readable programming language **Tokens** - small, easily categorisable data structure that are fed to the parser

-For example, the input `let a = 1 + 2;` can evaludate to the following, where whitespace characters don't show up as tokens.
+For example, the input `let a = 1 + 2;` can evaluate to the following, where whitespace characters don't show up as tokens.

 ```
 [